tgreer812/TribalWarsScripts/CoordinatedAttackPlanner/CoordinatedAttackPlanner.md

 ### Solution

 #### Plan Structure
-- Each attack entry in the plan JSON includes a `template` field.
+- Each attack entry in the plan JSON includes `template` and `slowestUnit` fields.
-- When the plan is created by the planner, all `template` fields are initialized as empty strings (`""`).
+- When the plan is created by the planner, all `template` and `slowestUnit` fields are initialized as empty strings (`""`).
-- The planner cannot modify the `template` fields via the UI; only the user (the plan recipient) can set these fields during the import/finalization phase.
+- The planner cannot modify these fields via the UI; only the user (the plan recipient) can set these fields during the import/finalization phase.

 #### Import & Template Assignment Workflow
 - When a user imports a plan:
-  - The script checks all `template` fields in the plan.
+  - The script checks all `template` and `slowestUnit` fields in the plan.
   - **If any `template` field is empty or references a template that does not exist in the user's account:**
     - The script displays a **Template Assignment Screen**.
     - The user is prompted to select a template for each attack (from their available in-game templates).
     - After all templates are assigned and validated, the user clicks a **"Finalize Plan"** button.
-    - The script updates the plan JSON with the selected templates and generates a new base64-encoded plan string.
+    - The script updates the plan JSON with the selected templates and determines the `slowestUnit` for each attack.
+    - The script generates a new base64-encoded plan string with the finalized data.
     - The user can save or export this finalized plan for later use.
   - **If all `template` fields are valid:**
     - The script displays the **Execution Screen** with calculated launch times, countdowns, and launch buttons.